 Homage to Sint Franciscus Gasthuis (1984) John Wouda

-Since 1893, the Sint Franciscus Gasthuis stood at this location on the Schiekade.
-In 1941 it was accidentally bombed by the English, causing the top floor to burn down completely.
-In 1975 the guest house was demolished and houses were built to a design by the architectural firm Eijkelenboom, Gerritse and Middelhoek.
-Visual artist John Wouda has lived in the Roo Valkstraat from the start and has a view of the inner courtyard.
-An old photograph of a bed room of the Gasthuis was the reason for the artist to make a lasting memory.
-The artwork Homage to Sint Franciscus Gasthuis consists of seven white identical objects, which approximate the clinical nature of the hospital rooms.
-The number seven was a divine number in antiquity and symbolized the cosmos, which was ruled by the seven planets that were then known: Mercury, Venus, Mars, Jupiter, Saturn, the Sun and the Moon.
-The entrance to the inner garden is at Vrouw-Jannestraat 102.
+Since 1893, the Sint Franciscus Gasthuis has stood on this spot on the Schiekade.
+In 1941 it was accidentally bombed by the English, completely burning down the top floor.
+In 1975 the hospital was demolished and houses were built to a design by the architectural firm of Eijkelenboom, Gerritse and Middelhoek.
+Visual artist John Wouda has lived in the Roo Valkstraat from the start and has a view of the courtyard.
+An old photo of a bed room in the Gasthuis was a reason for the artist to make a lasting memory.
+The artwork Homage to Sint Franciscus Gasthuis consists of seven white identical objects, which approximate the clinical character of the hospital wards.
+The number seven was a divine number in ancient times and symbolized the cosmos, which was ruled by the seven planets then known: Mercury, Venus, Mars, Jupiter, Saturn, the Sun and the Moon.
+The entrance to the courtyard is at 102 Vrouw-Jannestraat.

 John Wouda (1938) is a Rotterdam artist and attended the Academy of Visual Arts in Rotterdam from 1957 to 1962.
 He makes paintings of buildings and urban situations.